California Water Service Scholarship Program

 Cal Water has established a scholarship program to assist students residing within its service areas who plan to continue their education in college or vocational school programs.
 Scholarships are offered each year for full-time study at an accredited institution of the student’s choice.

 Students can get more information about the Cal Water Scholarship program and start the application process online.
-Enrollment for the scholarship program is currently closed, but will reopen in spring 2018.
+Enrollment for the scholarship program is currently open until July 1.

 If selected as a recipient, the student will receive an award ranging from $1,000 to $10,000.
 Awards are not renewable, but students may reapply to the program each year they meet eligibility requirements.